Root Cause Analysis: Why Bother?

 The RCA is constructed at the end of the investigation when you hope all the contributing factors have been identified and described.
 The great benefit of the process of constructing an RCA at this point is that it will very quickly become obvious to you if there are any flaws in the investigation.
 The RCA acts as a spotlight on all aspects of your work, illuminating chinks in your armour, which must then be repaired.

-In essence, a report with no RCA can suffice but, if you can incorporate a well-constructed analysis diagram, the quality of your report will be increased immeasurably, ultimately leading to better outcomes.
+In essence, writing an investigation report with no RCA can suffice but, if you can incorporate a well-constructed analysis diagram, the quality of your report will be increased immeasurably, ultimately leading to better outcomes.

 If you are interested in how we can help you with incident investigation and root cause analysis, please contact us below.